+Grade 8

-Grade 8 Career Education 8 (4 credits) - Off-timetable.
+Career Education 8 (4 credits) - Off-timetable.
 Course attached to grade counsellor.
 Concepts and material covered through independent work on MyBlueprint, assemblies, classroom visits, flex time.

-Career Education 9 (4 credits) - Off-timetable.
+Grade 9 Career Education 9 (4 credits) - Off-timetable.
 Course attached to grade counsellor.

 Concepts and material covered through independent work on MyBlueprint, assemblies, classroom visits, flex time.

-Independent, off-timetable work on career education, which will be stored in MyBlueprint for use in the Grade 11 CLE course.
+Grade 10 Independent, off-timetable work on career education, which will be stored in MyBlueprint for use in the Grade 11 CLE course.
 Concepts and material covered through independent work on MyBlueprint, assemblies, classroom visits, flex time.

-Career-Life Education (4 credits)/Career-Life Connections (2 credits) Super Course - This course will run in the 2020/2021 school year.
-This is a combination course which will outline the key concepts of Career-Life Education in the first part of the year and then will focus on the key concepts of Career-Life Connections the following year with an emphasis on the Capstone proposal.
+Grade 11 Career-Life Education (4 credits)/Career-Life Connections (2 credits) Super Course - This course will run in the 2020/2021 school year.
+This is a combination course which will outline the key concepts of Career-Life Education in the first part of the year and then will focus on the key concepts of Career-Life Connections the following year with an emphasis on the courses, primarily to complete their Capstone Project.

-CLC Capstone (2 credit) - Students would be scheduled into half-year 2 credit CLC Capstone courses, primarily to complete their Capstone Project.
 These classes would not necessarily need to meet as whole classes on a regular basis.
 Teachers could use this time to conference with individual students on their projects.
 Teachers would be responsible for mentoring and assessing projects and inputting marks, just as in all classes.
 Ideally, we would find teachers from a variety of disciplines to take these classes (humanities, math/science, fine arts, applied skills, IB, French Immersion)